soumaiabouh/smart-grid-privacy-enhancing-system/m3/Architecture.md

 ### 4.1 Data Anonymity and Customer Confidentiality
 1. **Anonymization**: Ensure personally identifiable information is stripped from collected data to prevent identification.
 Aggregate individual consumption data into neighborhood-level or anonymized datasets to prevent identification of specific individuals.
 2. **Encryption**: Data is encrypted in transit and at rest to protect from unauthorized access or interception.
+Our system’s encryption scheme renders it unnecessary for raw individual data to be handled at any time.

 ### 4.2 Data Minimization
 1. Collect only the necessary data required for billing and system operation.
 Minimize the collection of personal information beyond what is essential for providing services.
+Our system achieves this through incrementing the time between data collection.

 ### 4.3 Transparency and Consent
-1. Inform users about the data being collected and obtain explicit consent to do so.
+1. **User Access Control**: Inform users about the data being collected and obtain explicit consent to do so.
+Provide users with mechanisms to view their own consumption data consistently.
-2. Maintain transparency about data collection, aggregation, and privacy practices through clear privacy policies, terms of service and data usage agreements
+2. Maintain transparency about data collection, aggregation, and privacy practices through clear privacy policies, terms of service and data usage agreements.

 ### 4.4 Regulatory Compliance
 1. Stay informed about updates to privacy regulations and adapt the system accordingly to maintain compliance and mitigate privacy risks.